Controlling the First Page: Using Social Media for Reputation Management

 Remember that controlling those first ten listings is effectively taking your brand reputation into your own hands—and social marketing can be a powerful tool in gaining that control.

-For the length of his working career, Rich Gorman has been involved with a variety of companies and created tailored marketing programs for each of them.
-A thought leader in personal reputation management online and direct response marketing, he also operates the official blog for the Direct Response industry where he shares his thoughts on Direct Response Marketing.
+Rich Gorman is direct response marketer and reputation management expert.
+He operates the official blog for the Direct Response industry where he shares his thoughts on Direct Response Marketing.